 Differences in athletics between men and women have always been a topic for discussion.
 But how can we gauge what are the physical bodily differences which define who we are in sports?
 Key factors are simply muscle mass, body fat, aerobic capacity, height and weight.
-Let’s break this down an examine the biological factors and reference one of the most physical head to head challenges such as the combat sector.
+Let’s break this down and examine the biological factors in reference to one of the most physical head to head challenges such as the combat sector.

-It has been proven that the female anatomy is more probe to joint injury in comparison with men, most commonly found in the shoulders and knees.
+It has been proven that the female anatomy is more probe to joint injury in comparison with men.
+Most common injuries are found in the shoulders and knees.
 Looser supporting tissues found in female shoulder muscles means the joints are less stable when compared to the average males’ shoulders.
-Furthermore ACL (anterior cruciate ligament) which is an alignment within the knee can become torn more so in women than men.
+Furthermore ACL (anterior cruciate ligament), which is an alignment within the knee can become torn more so in women than men.
 However in some sports such as MMA (Mixed Martial Arts) the male athletes push themselves to such limits that this becomes a common problem.

-Women physically have more body fat compared to men due to estrogen levels, among the leanest of the lean in athletics, women competing professionally have approximately 8% of body fat in comparison with men who have approximately 4%.
-To break this down physically even more so, a winder female pelvis can affect the alignment/movement during sport.
+Women physically have more body fat compared to men due to estrogen levels.
+Among the leanest of the lean in athletics, women competing professionally have approximately 8% of body fat.
+In comparison, men have approximately 4%.
+To break this down physically even more so, a wider female pelvis can affect the alignment/movement during sport.

 Larger skeletal muscles and larger hearts are directly related to levels of testosterone.
-For men, Type 2 muscle fibers which aid in speed, power and strength are directly related to these muscle fibers.
+For men, Type 2 muscle fibers, which aid in speed, power, and strength are directly related to these muscle fibers.
 Does stronger mean faster?
 Well, we’ll need to dive into this a little more and the outcome will always be speculative.
-Red blood cells is also a direct link with testosterone which enables more oxygen to be circulated throughout the body – this can and will provide men with more aerobic advantages.
+Red blood cells which enable more oxygen to be circulated throughout the body, are also directly linked with testosterone.
+This can and will provide men with more aerobic advantages.